Introduction¶

 All other APIs work that way as well.

-The coexistence problem I mentioned earlier doesn’t occur in asyncgui because it doesn’t have its own event loop.
-Instead, asyncgui runs by piggybacking on another event loop, such as one from a GUI library.
-To achieve this, however, you need to wrap the callback-style APIs associated with the event loop it piggybacks.
+The coexistence problem I mentioned earlier doesn’t occur in asyncgui because it doesn’t have its own main loop.
+Instead, asyncgui runs by piggybacking on another main loop, such as one from a GUI library.
+To achieve this, however, you need to wrap the callback-style APIs associated with the main loop it piggybacks.
 I’ll explain this further in the Usage section.

 Note

-“another event loop” can be other async library’s.
+“another main loop” can be other async library’s.
 Yes, you can even run asyncgui and other async library in the same thread (though there are some limitations).

 No global state¶